8 bands you didn’t know were named after other bands

 All Time Low were teenagers in the early 2000s as well as big pop-punk fans, so it stands to reason that the likes of blink-182, New Found Glory and Green Day had a significant influence on Alex Gaskarth and co.

 And when it comes to names, it’s another win for New Found Glory.
-The lads in All Time Low loved the song Head On Collision so much, they grabbed some lyrics from the pre-chorus and decided to base their entire musical career around it.
+The lads in All Time Low loved the song Head On Collision so much, they grabbed some lyrics from the pre-chorus and landed on their now-iconic name.

 Death Cab For Cutie